Apache Kafka - K8s

 For more information on how to manage units, please refer to the Juju documentation

-It is important to note that when adding more units, the Kafka cluster will not automatically rebalance existing topics and partitions.
+It is important to note that when adding more units, the Apache Kafka cluster will not automatically rebalance existing topics and partitions.
 New storage and new brokers will be used only when new topics and new partitions are created.

 Partition reassignment can still be done manually by the admin user by using the